Darrus/Kubernetes/README.md

 sudo dnf config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo sudo dnf install docker-ce docker-ce-cli
 ```
-Docker will be use as the CRI (Container Runtime Interface) for kubernetes.
+We will be using Docker(docker uses containerd underlying) as our container runtime.

-### 4) Configure Docker for Kubernetes
+### 4) Configure CRI for Kubernetes
 * #### Change Docker CGroup Driver to systemd
 cgroup (Control Group) is a Linux kernel feature that allows system administrators to allocate and manage resources such as CPU, memory, I/O, and network bandwidth among a group of processes.
 ```
 cd /etc/docker
 touch daemon.json
-sudo cat <<EOF | sudo tee /etc/docker/daemon.json
 ```

 > daemon.json